LiteLDev/liteloaderbds-documentation/en/Usage.md

 If you do not want to use Lip, or if you want to do some advanced operations, you can install LiteLoaderBDS manually. follow these steps to install it:

 1. Download the corresponding version of LiteLoaderBDS from <https://github.com/LiteLDev/LiteLoader/releases>.
-2.
+Most of assets are components of LiteLoaderBDS, so you need to download the `LiteLoaderBDS.zip` file.

 2. Unzip the downloaded file into the BDS directory.